Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning

 \subsection{Experimental setup}

 In each experiment configuration, we generate 100 independent and identically distributed reasoning examples.
 Each reasoning example is pure text, a user prompt with an incomplete world model and observations.
 We also specify the desired output format in the system prompt.
 To answer each reasoning example, LLMs must produce hypotheses to explain all observations.
 We evaluate hypotheses on three metrics: weak accuracy, strong accuracy, and quality.
 We compute 95\% confidence intervals for both accuracy metrics using the Wilson interval~\citep{wilson}.
-We use the OpenAI API to evaluate \textsc{GPT-4o} and \href{https://www.together.ai/}{together.ai} platform to evaluate \textsc{Llama3-70B}, \textsc{Gemma3-27B}, \textsc{DeepSeek-V3}, and \textsc{DeepSeek-R1-Distill-Llama-70B}.
+We use the OpenAI API and \href{https://www.together.ai/}{together.ai} platform.